scottishgovernment/resources.mygov.scot/_standard/sponsor-acceptance.markdown

 date:   2015-03-10 13:33:00
 permalink: ../standard/sponsor-acceptance/
 categories: documentation
-summary: Test the service from beginning to end with a responsible stakeholder to ensure alignment with expectations
+summary: Test the service from beginning to end with a responsible stakeholder to ensure alignment with expectations.
 tags:
 - policy
 type: standard